-In 2013 Birmingham Airport reduced its daytime noise limit from 92 dB(A) to 90 dB(A) which was an obligation under the new Section 106 Agreement.
-This applies to departing aircraft only as measured at noise monitoring terminal (NMT) 1or 2 which are located 6.5 km from the 'start of roll' (where an aircraft applies full thrust for the first time as it starts its take-off).
+Birmingham Airport has a daytime noise limit of 90 dB(A).
+This applies to departing aircraft only as measured at noise monitoring terminal (NMT) 1 or 2 which are located 6.5 km from the 'start of roll' (where an aircraft applies full thrust for the first time as it starts its take-off).
 NMT 1 is located at Bucklands End, Hodge Hill and NMT 2 is at Eastcote Lane, Barston.